aiven/devportal/CONTRIBUTING.rst

     --------------

     ..
 Write one or two paragraphs about the main idea of your topic, as a summary.
+        Reference content is often in a form of table or list.
+Decide which works better for you.
         Make sure you don't have any content that isn't preceded by a header, or it won't be linkable in our TOC.

     Another section here